QiangSu/CAS-MCS-Scoring/README.md

 All pipelines are run from the command line from the project’s root directory.

 ### 1. Annotation Quality and Validation
-This script takes the raw annotation CSV from the per-cell pipeline as input.

 1.1 Annotation Quality Scoring (CAS & MCS)
 This streamlined utility is ideal for quickly assessing annotation confidence.
 It requires raw 10x data, a CellTypist model, and a user-provided marker database CSV file (cell_type,markers).